Tableting: Tablet testing

 The physical properties of a tablet are tested either by manual or automated sampling and IPC testing (in-process control).
 Tablet "hardness", also called "breaking force", is tested to assure that the tablet's strength will survive all further processes, such as dedusting, coating and packaging.
 The hardness value of a tablet gives an early indication of the tablet's disintegration time.
 Further measured parameters are weight, thickness, diameter, disintegration time, friability, and abrasion.

 Friability and abrasion testing is performed in rotating testing drums, designed according to the pharmacopeia.
 The measured parameter is weight loss before and after testing and tumbling the tablets at a particular time and speed.
 In the friability test drum tablets are being carried up by a "shovel" and dropped.
 Tablets are also not allowed to fall apart during the test.
 In the abrasion test, drum tablets are not falling/dropping, but rolling on the ground of the test drum and losing weight due to the friction between tablets.

 Tablet deduster

 In almost all cases, tablets coming out of a tablet machine have excess powder on their surface which is removed by passing them through a tablet deduster.

+The machine works by passing the tablets through a rotating perforated drum with compressed air that removes any loose powder or debris from the surface of the tablets.
+It ensures that the tablets are clean and uniform, and ready for further processing, packaging, and distribution.